FarrisIsmati/Telestrations_Online/README.md

-Game is now called You Suck at Art
+# You Suck at Art

-A General Assembly Group project built using ReactJS, Axios, NodeJS, ExpressJS, MongoDB.
+A General Assembly Group project built using ReactJS, Canvas, Axios, NodeJS, ExpressJS, & MongoDB.
 This is the front-end code deployed on surge.
 This code references a Heroku/MLab Backend built using NodeJS and MongoDB.

 How we split up the work: